JaneliaSciComp/NIDAQ.jl/README.md

 ```
 julia> t = generate_pulses("Dev1/ctr0")
-COTask(Ptr{Void} @0x00000000059d8790)
+NIDAQ.COTask(Ptr{Void} @0x00000000059d8790)

-julia> names(t)
+julia> fieldnames(t)
 1-element Array{Symbol,1}:
  :th

-julia> NIDAQ.CfgImplicitTiming(t.th, NIDAQ.Val_ContSamps, uint64(1))
+julia> NIDAQ.CfgImplicitTiming(t.th, NIDAQ.Val_ContSamps, UInt64(1))
 0
 ```

 Note that tasks consist of just a single field `th`, and that this "task handle" is what must be passed into many low-level routines.

-For brevity NIDAQ.jl strips the "DAQmx" prefix to all functions and constants in NI-DAQmx, and converts the latter to 32 bits.
+Also, for brevity NIDAQ.jl strips the "DAQmx" prefix to all functions and constants in NI-DAQmx, and converts the latter to 32 bits.
 One must still take care to caste the other inputs appropriately though.

 Adding Support for a Version of NI-DAQmx